Presentation at Shellharbour Public Hospital

 Australia Day Fair at Penrith

 26 January 2017 – Sydney Woodcarving Group a great day exhibiting and demonstrating at the Penrith Australia Day Fair; there was much to enjoy, including live aussie rock, much of it in acoustic versions.
 Bill Longhurst demonstrated his notable fan carving skills that appeared to be much appreciated, judging by the size of crowds that gathered each time he picked up his tools again.
 Peter Kruger demonstrated relief carving again, this time it was an Acanthus leaf in the Baroque style.
-As usual, there were many carving exhibits on display for the general public to view.
+As usual, there were many carving exhibits on display for the general public to view at the event.

 Tour of Church Carvings